Gnocchi, sausage and spinach soup is a filling comfort food soup that is a great meal for the cooler weather.

 - 1/4 cup parmesan plus additional for topping

-- Start by melting half of the butter in a large stockpot, adding the onions and cook until softened.
-Add garlic now—not before it will brown to fast and get bitter.
+- Start by melting half of the butter in a large stockpot, adding the onions, and cook until softened.
+Add garlic now—not before it will brown too fast and get bitter.1 box potato gnocchi, 1 small white onion, 3 cloves garlic

 - Add the other half of my butter.
 Wilt the spinach.
 Chop up your tomato and add to the pot.
-Add your sausage back in.
+Add your sausage back in.1 tablespoon butter, 1 cup cherry tomatoes

-- To the sausage mixture sprinkle 1 Tbs of flour over it then stir to combine the flour.
+- To the sausage mixture, sprinkle 1 Tbs of flour over it and stir to combine the flour.1 tablespoon flour

-- Add the chicken stock.
-Finally put the gnocchi into the pot and set to cook over medium heat for 10 minutes.
+- Add the water and chicken bouillon.
+Add the gnocchi to the pot and set to cook over medium heat for 10 minutes.4 cups water, 3 teaspoon chicken bouillon

 - Serve it up and add croutons & additional Parmesan.
-Enjoy!
+Enjoy!1/4 cup parmesan